8.2.1. How to Write State Machines

 R2: The third running substate

 In any of the states Initialization and Running and any of the substates errors can occur.
 If this is the case, the state machine transitions from the substate to the state Error.
-The full state machine graph is shown in Fig. 8.2 and in a simplified way in Fig. 8.3:
+The full state machine graph is shown in Fig. 8.2.

 8.2.1.2.
 Implementing the State Machine